Wednesday, 24 December 2014

 For those of you who can't visit the exhibition I'll be sharing some of the documents used over the next few months.

 Sunday, 27 July 2014

-I realised this is my geeky side revealing itself when I told the story to Archiver, and she has not stopped yawning since.
-So please comment if you find it interesting, then I can point at her, laughing, and say "I told you so!"
+I realised this is my geeky side revealing itself when I told the story to Archiver and she could not stop yawning.
+So please comment if you find it interesting, then I can point at her, laugh, and say "I told you so!"
 In a respectful colleague to colleague way, of course.